 Many of our clients are placing laundry facilities in their master bedroom closet area - and some have multiple laundry facilities, depending on their home's layout.
 Easy access laundry facilities make it easier to get the work done - and we are all about improving your quality of life through smart custom home design!

-6. Outdoor Outlets & Media Connections
+10 | Outdoor Outlets & Media Connections

 Forget about long, tangled extension cords that create trip hazards and inevitably create an ugly, bright-orange line in your yard.
 With numerous outdoor outlets, you can easily install outdoor lighting and work on projects outside with much less hassle.

 Bring on the tunes!
 If you already know where you want to put the sound system and entertainment center, talk to your custom homebuilder about installing built-in speakers in the room.
 You'll save yourself valuable floor or wall space and have the luxury of having your house literally be filled with music.

-11. Smart Thermostat
+12 | Smart Thermostat

 Chances are your home doesn't need to be at optimal temperature 24/7.
 Invest in a smart thermostat so you can program your home to ease up on the energy use when no one is in the house.
 You can also program it to warm up the house a little before you wake up on cold winter mornings, or cool the house down right before you get home from the gym in the summer.

-14. Accessible Home Features
+13 | Accessible Home Design Features

 - Solar Ready: Have your builder prepare the roof when built for solar panels.
 Installing mounts and preparing for wiring now instead of later will save you money for when you do install solar panels in the future.